ocaes/OCAESWebApp/README.md

 ## Converting website to an Android using Kotlin Programming Language

-The implementation of the Kotlin-written app:
+The implementation of this Kotlin-written app is achieved by

-1. Adds internet permission to allow the app to access the website
+1. Adding internet permission to allow the app to access the website
-2. Creates a WebView to display the website content
+2. Creating a WebView to display the website content
-3. Adds a progress bar to show loading status
+3. Adding a progress bar to show loading status
-4. Configures WebView settings for optimal viewing:
+4. Configuring WebView settings for optimal viewing:
-5. Enables JavaScript support
+5. Enabling JavaScript support
-6. Enables DOM storage
+6. Enabling DOM storage
-7. Enables zoom controls
+7. Enabling zoom controls
-8. Configures viewport settings
+8. Configuring viewport settings
-9. Handles back button navigation within the WebView
+9. Handling back button navigation within the WebView
-10. Shows loading progress with a progress bar
+10. Showing loading progress with a progress bar